Rosetta Stone Logo

 Rosetta Stone: Brand overview

-Initiated in Harrisonburg, Virginia, in 1992, Rosetta Stone was the brainchild of Allen Stoltzfus and his co-founders, including his brother-in-law John Fairfield.
-Allen’s struggles with traditional Russian learning methods led him to consider immersive experiences a more effective means of mastering a language.
+Initiated in Harrisonburg, Virginia, in 1992, Rosetta Stone was the brainchild of Allen Stoltzfus and his co-founders, including his brother-in-law, John Fairfield.
+Allen’s struggles with traditional Russian learning methods led him to consider immersive experiences a more effective way to master a language.
 He turned to John Fairfield, armed with a PhD in computer science, to make this vision of tech-powered, immersive language learning a reality.

-Originally operating under the moniker of Fairfield Language Technologies, the outfit’s debut offering was a language software known as “The Rosetta Stone.”
-A change in corporate identity came in 2006 when the company decided to adopt the name of its flagship product, Rosetta Stone.
+Originally operating under the moniker Fairfield Language Technologies, the outfit’s debut offering was a language-learning software program known as “The Rosetta Stone.”
+A change in corporate identity occurred in 2006, when the company adopted the name of its flagship product, Rosetta Stone.
 This shift coincided with a change in ownership, as private equity players ABS Capital Partners and Norwest Equity Partners acquired the firm.

 The company gained public status in 2009, listing on the New York Stock Exchange with the ticker RST and generating upwards of $112 million through its initial public offering.
-Over subsequent years, Rosetta Stone diversified its scope from individual-focused language courses to a broader educational technology portfolio, adding firms like Lexia Learning to its roster.
+Over the subsequent years, Rosetta Stone diversified its scope from individual-focused language courses to a broader educational technology portfolio, adding firms such as Lexia Learning to its roster.

-The next significant turn came in 2021 when Rosetta Stone transitioned into a subsidiary of IXL Learning.
-Despite this change in organizational hierarchy, Rosetta Stone persists in its mission of delivering language and literacy solutions.
+The next significant turn came in 2021, when Rosetta Stone became a subsidiary of IXL Learning.
+Despite this change in the organizational hierarchy, Rosetta Stone continues its mission to deliver language and literacy solutions.
 Rosetta Stone has evolved from a small enterprise that disrupts traditional language learning to a major educational technology company subsidiary, expanding its reach and offerings.

 Meaning and History